 How Yeast React to Environmental pH

 Candida also has the ability to raise the pH of the environment in colonizes; and thus induce its transition to its hyphal growth form (where Candida grows germ tubes to dig into the skin and more effectively entrench itself into an area of the body).
-Thus, keeping the environment attacked by this yeast acidic is important to stop dimorphic species of Candida, such as Candida albicans, from becoming more virulent.
+Therefore, keeping the environment attacked by this yeast acidic, is important to stop dimorphic species of Candida (such as Candida albicans) from becoming more virulent.

 Making the Best Apple Cider Vinegar Remedy

 As previously stated, adding in other antifungal plants to the equation, can greatly enhance any natural remedy that uses apple cider vinegar.
 You could choose to do this in a wide variety of ways.
 Adding in several drops of various essential oils to the vinegar would be one method.
 Steeping the apple cider vinegar in dried antifungal herbs is another way.
 Perhaps the best method would be to do both: steep the vinegar in herbs and then add various essential oils after the mixture has cooled.
 Keep in mind, you will need various concentrations of essential oils in the vinegar to achieve any results; so don’t assume adding a drop or two of an essential oil to a large amount of vinegar will do much.
 Again, for more information on how to effectively use various herbs and essential oils you can check out the sections on these topics (previously linked to above).